 Fatty foods influence hormones, lead to cramps and can make you feel gassy.
 Given the fact that your skin is already sensitive during these days, incorrect food choices during your period can make this issue worse and cause it to become even more dry and dehydrated.
 Ideally, you should try and avoid fatty meats, burgers and cream based desserts.

-Instead, choose whole wheat bread, dal chawal, porridge, salmon and lean meats etc.
+Here's what to eat during periods instead - whole wheat bread, dal chawal, porridge, salmon and lean meats etc.

 Avoid: Dairy products

-Instead, choose buttermilk and toned milk—both of which are recommended period food.
+Opt for buttermilk and toned milk—both of which are recommended period food.

 Avoid: Fried foods